maxdemarzi/neo_max_flow/README.md

-Neo4j Connected Components
+Neo4j Max Flow
 ================================

-This is an unmanaged extension that labels the connected components of a graph.
+This is an unmanaged extension that return the Max Flow of a graph.

 1. Build it: